Chart Color Schemes

 Educational outcomes in Boolaroo fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 25.9% of residents currently enrolled in formal education, comprising 8.2% in primary, 6.8% in secondary, and 4.3% in tertiary education.
+Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
+This includes 8.2% in primary education, 6.8% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education